 During the discussion, Bahadi informed that her aunt (her father’s sister) would be the donor for her father.
 She shared the complete medical history of her father and also shared the reports for further review and opinion.
 The team at MediGence promised Bahadi that they would get back to her within 24 hours with a firm opinion on the medical reports and the total costing for the treatment.

-Mr. Kisagero was on dialysis when Bahadi got in touch with MediGence.
-His health had been deteriorating day by day, which really worried the family.
+Mr Kisagero was on dialysis when Bahadi got in touch with MediGence.
+His health had been deteriorating day by day, which really worried about the family.
 Even the local doctor in Tanzania had advised that he needs urgent kidney transplantation and that he is referred to a medical facility abroad to seek treatment.

 Considering the criticality of the situation, the team at MediGence quickly took an action to assist the family who was in need of some urgent help.

 As promised, the team at MediGence got back to Bahadi within 24 hours of her approaching the team for assistance.
-Bahadi was provided a detailed opinion on her father’s medical condition and a confirmation that yes, he can travel for the surgery.
+Bahadi was provided with a detailed opinion on her father’s medical condition and a confirmation that yes, he can travel for the surgery.

 She was also given information pertaining to the hospital and the doctor and the costs associated at each hospital.
 She ended up selecting BLK Hospital for the treatment of her father because of the best costing that the team had negotiated and the overall facilities provided by them.

-Bahadi, along with her father and aunt, traveled to India on November 10, 2018.
+Bahadi, along with her father and aunt, travelled to India on November 10, 2018.
 She was picked up by the Patient Care representative from MediGence and safely dropped at the hotel, where a reservation for them was made by the team.

 After all the pre-investigations, the transplantation surgery was finally conducted on December 22nd, 2018.
 Mr. Kisagero has been discharged from the hospital and is currently recuperating.
 They are planning to head back to Tanzania on January 17th, 2019.

-Mr. Kisagero and his sister attended their first consultation with the kidney transplant surgeon at BLK Hospital on the very next day of their arrival in the country.
+Mr Kisagero and his sister attended their first consultation with the kidney transplant surgeon at BLK Hospital on the very next day of their arrival in the country.
 The surgeon wrote a prescription for the tests required before the surgery.
-In the meantime, a dialysis session was also planned for Mr. Kisagero to maintain his health by the time transplantation is planned.
+In the meantime, a dialysis session was also planned for Mr Kisagero to maintain his health by the time transplantation is planned.

 The team at MediGence helped the family prepare the documentation for the Ethics Committee.
 They realized that they had not brought all the documents that they were advised to.
 However, they were given a fresh set of the list with documentation to prepare, which they got done in coordination with their relatives back in Tanzania.